Austrian Football League

-The Austrian Football League (AFL) is the highest level of American football in Austria founded in 1984.

-The Austrian Football League (AFL) has always been considered among the best and strongest leagues in Europe.
-The league plays by rules based on those of the NCAA.
+The Austrian Football League (AFL) is a professional American football league in Austria.
+The league currently comprises eight teams, and operates on a system of promotion and relegation.
+It plays by rules based on those of the U.S. National Collegiate Athletic Association (NCAA).

-The Austrian Football League is the highest tier level and below that is a tier system consisting of teams playing in divisions I through division IV.
+Founded in 1982, the AFL is the highest tier level of American football in the country; below is a tier pyramid system consisting of teams playing in divisions I through IV.
 Winners of each division move up to the next level of play.
-The Tyrol Raiders and Vienna Vikings which had dominated the league for much of the preceding decade announced their intention to leave for the European League of Football for the upcoming 2022 season.
-However, unlike teams in other countries that have made this move, the reserve team of both will remain a participant in the Austrian Football League.
+The AFL is considered among the best and strongest leagues in Europe.

 History

-The AFL was founded in 1984 by the teams such as the Salzburg Lions, Graz Giants, Vienna Ducks and Vienna Ramblocks.
+The AFL was founded in 1982 by the teams such as the Salzburg Lions, Graz Giants, Vienna Ducks and Vienna Ramblocks.
+The first Austrian Bowl was held in 1984 in Salzburg.

 The AFL is commonly considered as one of the best American football leagues in Europe.
 This was especially so in the period from 2004 to 2011, when the European Football League final game the Eurobowl, was won seven out of eight times by an Austrian league AFL team.

 In 2010, the Prague Panthers from the Czech Republic joined the league as the first team from outside of Austria.
 The Panthers were a member of the AFL until the 2016 season.
 In 2016, the Ljubljana Silverhawks from Slovenia joined, and in 2018, the Bratislava Monarchs from Slovakia entered the league.

+The Tyrol Raiders and Vienna Vikings announced their intention to leave for the European League of Football for the 2022 season.
+However, unlike teams in other countries that have made this move, the reserve team of both remained a participant in the league.

+Foreign Import rules and format

+In the mid to late 1980's with the increase in talent and professionalism throughout the league, a more formalized mechanism was put in place to recruit and fly in former college and free agent football players to play in Austria for pay (salary) as well as room and board.
+Because homegrown players are one of the main focus points of the league, there are specific rule limitations for the numbers of foreigners.
+The rule has changed several times over the years.
+Currently, each roster can have a maximum of 6 American, Canadian, Mexican or Japanese professional import players, with two allowed on the field at the same time.

 The regular season currently consists of ten games and starts in mid-March; the playoffs continue through July.
-The final game, the Austrian Bowl, was held for the first time in 1984 in Salzburg, Austria.
-Because homegrown players are one of the main focus points of the league, there are rule limitations for the numbers of foreigners.
-The rule has changed several times over the years and currently each roster can have a maximum of 6 American, Canadian, Mexican or Japanese professional import players, with two allowed on the field at the same time.
+The final game, the (Austrian Bowl), was held for the first time in 1984 in Salzburg, Austria.

 Teams

-In 2023, the AFL will consist of:
+In 2026, the AFL consists of: